Guide for parents, carers and children

 Visiting Swanwick Lodge

-All visitors must show us a letter of introduction issued by the child's social worker; without this document, the visit will not take place.
-You should also bring some form of photo identification.
+All visitors must be approved by the child's social worker prior to booking a visit or a telephone call.
+Without approval, neither will take place.
+You should also bring some form of photo identification to every visit.

 Visiting hours